krisciu/vibe-coding/README.md

 - **Shareable Results**: Easily share your generated vibe on Twitter/X
 - **Fun Animations**: Enjoy dynamic, chaotic animations that match your vibe
 - **Music Suggestions**: Get a music recommendation that matches your vibe's energy
+- **Vibe Leaderboard**: See and like the most popular vibes from other users

 ## 🚀 Quick Start